-abuse and narcissism
+abuse and narcissism in a family

 In a hostile divorce process it might be (sometimes) useful to bring up an argument of psychological abuse.
 But it should be brough up in a smart way.
 It is not enough to passionately accuse the other party of being a “narcissist”, for example.
 Such an accusation in the heat of rather common outrage of a marriage breaking down would not be taken seriously unless it is supported by some respectable evidence.